-Step away from the drill!
-If you polish your own pan, you could end up removing too much of the cast iron.
+If you plan to polish your own pan, beware—you could end up removing too much of the cast iron.
 This would make the pan too thin or uneven, which would negatively affect its cooking ability.
 Since cast iron is a hard but brittle substance, you could even break the pan.
 If you’re still bent on polishing your textured pan, contact a member of the Wagner and Griswold Society or someone knowledgeable in your area.

 It’s All About the Seasoning